Moving to Hong Kong

 If you are moving to Hong Kong, here is a typical scenerio: you

-visit Hong Kong a couple of times at the expense of your company.
+visit Hong Kong at the expense of your company.

 Then when you move here, you are put up in a serviced

-apartment for a couple of months so that you can start working
+apartment for a couple of months so you can start working

 right away and meanwhile look for a place to live.